AMID the fairly seismic changes Brighton & Hove Albion went through in the summer of 1981, the arrival of full back Don Shanks was quite low key.

 He had been a part of that very successful QPR squad of the mid 1970s but had more of a reputation for activities off the field, getting into scrapes with his best mate Stan Bowles and dating former Miss World, Mary Stavin.

-Shanks told Shoot magazine how he had been about to sign for Third Division Millwall despite having been on trial at Brighton, and playing on a pre-season tour, but when Lawrenson departed new Albion boss Mike Bailey went back to him with an offer of a one-year deal to play at the top level.
+Shanks told Shoot magazine how he had been about to sign for Third Division Millwall despite having been on trial at Brighton, and playing on a pre-season tour, but Mike Bailey’s no. 2, John Collins, who’d been at Luton at the same time as Shanks recommended him to the boss and he agreed a one-year deal to play at the top level.

 Bailey clearly favoured experience over youth.
 The inexperienced Chris Ramsey had come in at right back and impressed at the end of the 1980-81 season but didn’t get a look-in under Bailey, who also added top level nous on the left side with the free transfer capture of former Arsenal left back Sammy Nelson who he favoured over the long-serving Gary Williams.